pyrocko/pyrocko/doc/source/install/upgrade.rst

 ================================================

 This document describes details of the upgrade from Pyrocko version **v0.3** to **v2017.11** or later.

 Starting with v2017.11,  **Pyrocko supports Python 3**.

-With the version jump, Pyrocko's internal module hierarchy has changed (see :doc:`../library/index`) - The API is backwards-compatible so your old scripts still work. **Under Python 2, upgrading the framework requires purging of the old v0.3 version and installing some new dependencies**.
+With the version jump, Pyrocko's internal module hierarchy has changed (see :doc:`../library/index`) - The API is backward-compatible so your old scripts still work. **Under Python 2, upgrading the framework requires purging of the old v0.3 version and installing some new dependencies**.
 Pyrocko will continue to work under Python 2.

 Python 3